gayaviswan/advanced-lane-detection/writeup_template.md

 ### Pipeline (single images)

+All constants that are used is stored in the file globalvars.py.
+The main thread that orchestrates is in the file process_image.py.
+The function process_image at line #43 to #116 processes each frame of the video and uses the other pipeline to convert the frame with lane lines marked along with displaying the radius of curvature and center offset.

 #### 1. Provide an example of a distortion-corrected image.

+Distortion correction caliculated via camera calibration is applied to each image in the frame.
 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![Undistored Road Image](./output_images/undistort_road.jpg)